abiodunarabaa/abiodunarabaa.github.io/README.txt

 •	Collaborated with the team to develop interactive dashboards using Power BI, enabling users to access real-time data insights.
 •	Design Google sheets to handle and monitor the branches pending audit and General Ledgers (GLs) exceptions in order to avoid regulatory sanctions
+•	Managed and maintained institutional data relevant to healthcare operations, ensuring accuracy and accessibility for various departments.
+•	Utilized SQL to extract and analyze data for generating reports on key performance indicators (KPIs).
+•	Supported internal stakeholders with data retrieval, interpretation, and identification of potential areas for improvement.
+•	Conducted indepth data analysis using SQL, R, Python, and Tableau, providing valuable insights for strategic decision making.
+•	Developed and implemented machine learning models for predictive analytics.

 Assistant Branch Service Manager | September 2017 – May 2020
 Access Bank Plc
 •	Provided technical support to staff members, troubleshooting software and hardware issues efficiently.